 So, as soon as we read that, we think, “Is Paul endorsing slavery?
 Is the New Testament endorsing slavery?”
 You go into the Old Testament, and you see slavery discussed there and you begin to think, “Does God support slavery?”
 This has been one of the more significant, especially recent, questions posed to Christianity particularly in light of the practice of slavery by Christians in Europe and America.
 So, what does the Bible say about slavery and why would Paul write like he is writing here in 1 Timothy 6:1-2, and what does that have to do with our understanding of the gospel and slavery in the world today?

 That’s what I want us to dive into, and we’re going to be all over Scripture so get ready to turn to some different places.
-Keep 1 Timothy 6 as home base; turn to some different places.
-There will be places we won’t have time to turn to that you might write down, different verses.
+Keep 1 Timothy 6 as a home base, and we are going to turn to some different places.
+There will be different verses that we won’t have time to turn to that you might write down.

 Slavery in History

-Before we even dive into Scripture, I want us to think preliminarily...and you can put this in your notes...just a minute about slavery and history because world history is filled with various different types of slavery.
-So, when I say the word “slavery,” I am confident that certain images pop into your mind all across this room.
+Before we even dive into Scripture, I want us to think preliminarily just a moment about slavery and history because world history is filled with various different types of slavery.
+So, when I say the word “slavery,” I am confident that certain images pop into your mind all across the world.
 I’m guessing, based on different people’s backgrounds, different images pop into your mind when you hear the word “slavery.”
-You immediately associate that word with practices, abuses, injustices.
-So, what we need to realize from the very beginning is that this word slavery actually represents many different practices in the history of the world, some of which are far worse than others.
-So, I want to bring four different types of slavery to the table this morning to help us kind of get some perspective on this passage.
+You immediately associate that word with practices, abuses, and injustices.
+So, what we need to realize from the very beginning is that this word “slavery” actually represents many different practices in the history of the world, some of which are far worse than others.
+So, I want to bring four different types of slavery to the table to help us kind of get some perspective on this passage.

 First, Hebrew servanthood.
-This is where...hold your place here in 1 Timothy 6 but turn with me over to Leviticus 25.
-We’ll come back to 1 Timothy in just a minute.
-Leviticus is the third book in the Bible, Leviticus 25.
+Hold your place here in 1 Timothy 6 but turn with me over to Leviticus 25.
+We’ll come back to 1 Timothy in just a moment.
+Leviticus is the third book in the Bible.
+Let’s look at Leviticus 25.
 When we see God’s law in the Old Testament, what we see is a history of Hebrew servanthood here, and the way it was set up was for impoverished Israelites to, basically, sell themselves into slavery, into servanthood, in order to provide for themselves and their families.
 Now, we know from Deuteronomy 15 that God’s desire was that no one would be poor among His people.
 At the same time, in a sinful world, poverty would come.
 So, God made provision for those in poverty through this picture of Hebrew servanthood.
-Look at Leviticus 25, start in verse 35; Leviticus 25:35.
+Look at 25:35.
 This was God’s Word to His people.

 Then, it goes on.
-Now, what this is talking about is the people of Israel...an impoverished Israelite.
-What it goes on to talk about after this is impoverished foreigners, which we don’t have time to dive into, so just leave this picture of Hebrew servanthood here.
-Basically, what you’ve got is a system set up where an impoverished Israelite could sell himself into slavery to, basically, work as a hired servant for a master, and in the process, pay off debt that he might owe, get to a point where he could stand on his own.
+Now, what this is talking about is an impoverished Israelite.
+What it goes on to talk about after this are impoverished foreigners, which we don’t have time to dive into, so just leave this picture of Hebrew servanthood here.
+Basically, what you’ve got is a system set up where an impoverished Israelite could sell himself into slavery to, basically, work as a hired servant for a master, and in the process, pay off debt that he might owe and get to a point where he could stand on his own.
 It talks about the year of jubilee.
-Every seven years from the seventh year, all slaves would have the opportunity to be set free; all servants in this kind of situation would have the opportunity to be set free.
-All of this is a picture, basically, similar to indentured servitude, which we’ll get to in just a second, but you’ve got Israelites who, in the Old Testament, would enter into a picture where they would work as a hired servant for another Israelite in order to, basically, get back on their feet.
+Every seven years from the seventh year, all slaves in this kind of situation would have the opportunity to be set free.
+All of this is a picture, basically, similar to indentured servitude, which we’ll get to in just a moment, but you’ve got Israelites who, in the Old Testament, would enter into a picture where they would work as a hired servant for another Israelite in order to, basically, get back on their feet.

-I want us to realize, from the very beginning, then, that what we see when it comes to slavery in the Old Testament is very different from what we see when it comes to pre-war slavery in the Southern United States...very, very different picture.
+I want us to realize, from the very beginning, then, that what we see when it comes to slavery in the Old Testament is very different from what we see when it comes to pre-war slavery in the Southern United States.
+This is a very different picture.
 That’s Old Testament, Hebrew servanthood.

-Now, in giving this picture of a much more humane even helpful picture of slavery, I don’t want to gloss over the fact that slavery was, obviously, not necessarily ideal or perfect, or even good in many circumstances.
-A slave was still a slave, oftentimes disgraced in society, oftentimes marginalized and powerless, and out of those 50-60 million slaves, doubtless many of them were subjected to very hard labor, and likely sexual and physical abuse.
-So, slavery was certainly not ideal, but the point is Greco-Roman slavery looked very different than Old Testament, Hebrew servanthood, and in many ways and many cases, looked very different again than slavery we might think of in American history.
+Now, in giving this picture of a much more humane, even helpful, picture of slavery, I don’t want to gloss over the fact that slavery was, obviously, not necessarily ideal or perfect, or even good in many circumstances.
+A slave was still a slave, oftentimes disgraced in society, oftentimes marginalized and powerless, and out of that 50-60 million slaves, doubtless many of them were subjected to very hard labor, and likely sexual and physical abuse.
+So, slavery was certainly not ideal, but the point is Greco-Roman slavery looked very different than Old Testament, Hebrew servanthood, and in many ways and many cases, looked very different, again, than slavery we might think of in American history.